 3. Anxiety and Blood Sugar

-Many patients describe "panic attacks" at 11 AM or 3 PM.- The data: when we put a continuous glucose monitor (CGM) on them, we often see a steep blood sugar crash (reactive hypoglycemia) at exactly those times.
+- The data: when we put a continuous glucose monitor (CGM) on them, we often see a steep blood sugar crash (reactive hypoglycemia) at those same times.

 The Five Inputs That Stabilize the Brain

-Before reaching for a prescription, we look at the biological inputs that let the brain regulate itself.1.
-Sleep: The Non-Negotiable Antidepressant
+Before we write a prescription, we look at the biological inputs that let the brain regulate itself.

-Sleep deprivation mimics serious psychiatric illness.
-If you are running on 5 hours a night, no therapist or medication can fully overcome that biology.- What we do: screen aggressively for sleep apnea, optimize circadian rhythm, address late-evening alcohol and screen use, and treat insomnia with evidence-based tools like CBT-I (cognitive behavioral therapy for insomnia) before sleeping pills.
+- What we do: screen proactively for sleep apnea, optimize circadian rhythm, address late-evening alcohol and screen use, and treat insomnia with evidence-based tools like CBT-I (cognitive behavioral therapy for insomnia) before sleeping pills.

 2. Movement and BDNF